RainbowVille/minegasm/docs/index.md

 ### Dependencies
 1. Intiface Central: [https://intiface.com/central/](https://intiface.com/central/)
-2. Minecraft Forge: the versions mentioned on the corresponding Forge column above are the tested version (newer versions are probably okay)
+2. Minecraft Forge: the versions mentioned on the corresponding Forge column above are the tested versions (newer versions are probably okay)

 ## How to Use
 1. Make sure you have all the dependencies installed.